levelarts-studio/cte-docs/content/gad2-docs/first-page.md

 ### Learning Outcomes
 Students will:
 1. Plan and document a project using a **Game Design Document (GDD)** and art style guide.
-2. Create **core assets and modular kits** for efficient level building.
-3. Assemble and light a playable environment in Unreal Engine.
-4. Script simple **Blueprint interactions** and environmental effects.
+2. Work in teams to assign roles, manage scope, and follow production pipelines.
+3. Prototype mechanics, art style, and workflows to test feasibility.
+4. Assemble a **playable Alpha build** with integrated assets and core gameplay loop.
-5. Apply **optimization and QA practices** for performance.
+5. Apply **polish, optimization, and marketing practices** to deliver a Beta build.
-6. Deliver a polished **vertical slice** and present it with professional materials.
+6. Present a final **vertical slice with a trailer, cover art, press kit, and showcase pitch**.

 {{< callout type="important" >}}
 **Weekly Journal Assignments**
 Starting Week 2, you will continue reflective journal work.
 Prompts connect directly to design thinking, production planning, or analysis of professional games/media.
 If you cannot complete the exact prompt, propose a substitute (reflection on past work, alternate game/media analysis, or your own design notes).
 {{< /callout >}}

----

 ## Weekly Points System